harpreetsahota204/janus-vqa-fiftyone/README.md

 3. Search for "Run Janus"
 4. Configure the parameters based on your chosen task

-ℹ Note: This plugin assumes you are using a GPU with can support `bfloat16`.

 ### Available Tasks:

 Janus-Pro excels in both **multimodal understanding** and **text-to-image generation**.
 It achieves this by decoupling the visual encoding for these two tasks, which mitigates the conflict between them.